jsquyres/ompi/docs/faq/supported-systems.rst

 For example, Linux runs on a *wide* variety of platforms, and we certainly don't claim to test all of them.
-Open MPI includes Linux-compiler-based assembly for support of Intel, AMD, and PowerPC chips, for example.
+Open MPI includes Linux-compiler-based assembly for support of Intel, AMD, ARM, and PowerPC chips, for example.

 /////////////////////////////////////////////////////////////////////////